Manufacturer catalog

 Heckler & Koch is a German firearms manufacturer founded in 1949 and based in Oberndorf am Neckar, Baden-Württemberg.
 Its public company materials emphasize small arms for military and law-enforcement users, with the brand now strongly associated with NATO and European procurement markets.

-In this catalog, the builder archive centers on the Heckler & Koch entries connected through the manufacturer facet, especially the G3, G36, and HK21 families.
+In this catalog, the builder catalog page centers on the Heckler & Koch entries connected through the manufacturer facet, especially the G3, G36, and HK21 families.
 Those systems show the company's range from battle rifles to assault rifles and belt-fed machine guns.

 Military and law-enforcement firearmsService rifles and carbinesSubmachine gunsMachine gunsPistols